TVI + classroom support Custom access materials

 Portfolio examples show tactile, braille, CVI-friendly, large print, and kit-based materials prepared for practical student use.

-Tactile matching activity cards
+Tactile matching cards

 Common intake questions.